SimpleMobileTools/Simple-Notes/README.md

 You can access the note in no time by using the customizable and resizable widget, which opens the app on click.

 Contains no ads or unnecessary permissions.
-It is fully opensource, provides customizable colors.
+It is fully open source and provides customizable colors.

 This app is just one piece of a bigger series of apps.
 You can find the rest of them at http://www.simplemobiletools.com